 Undergraduate Course

 This flexible and unique foundation degree allows you to do that, and receive a recognised qualification for doing so.
-You’ll be able to train and play full-time, while studying and working towards your degree.
+You’ll be able to train and compete full-time, while studying and working towards your degree.

 The course places you at the core of the programme, focusing on your personal and professional development; you’ll explore: